Tonetfal/JKPS/README.md

 # Notes
 - Capture the program as a game in OBS, not as a window.
 - To make the program work with greenscreen write **"GreenscreenBG.png"** in **"Main window" -> "Background texture filepath"** and press Enter or Refresh button.
-- If the lags only in OBS then close its menu.
+- If the program lags only in OBS then close its menu.
 - For Linux users: [**SFML 2.5.1**](https://www.sfml-dev.org/) must be installed.

 # [Themes](Wiki/Themes.md)